Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The initial state of the water and ice molecules is constructed in quaternions [4].
 The pips package is installed at usual linux systems including CentOS 7.
 Also, the Windows 11 system at GitBash is fine using the C/C++ packages of Vidual Studio Community, and then the related pip3 packages.
-However, the AlmaLinux-9 shows strange errors at one of the packages called pairlist before we should install # pip3 install genice.
+However, the AlmaLinux-9 shows strange errors at one of the packages of pairlist before we should install # pip3 install genice.